Bandicoot What is a Bandicoot?

 Bandicoot Description What Does a Bandicoot Look Like?

-Bandicoots are one of the more vocal marsupials.
-They have at least four distinct sounds.
+Bandicoots are one of the more vocal marsupials, producing at least four distinct sounds:

-• When frightened or in pain, they will let out a loud shriek.
+- When frightened or in pain, they let out a loud shriek.

-• A snuffing sound is made when looking for food.
-Followed by a grunting sound when food is found.
+- They make a snuffing sound when looking for food, followed by a grunting sound when food is found.

 Bandicoot Adaptations